RayanWang/CrossCameraTrackingFramework/README.md

 ### How do I get set up? ###

-* To run this system, make sure that you have already installed FFMpeg, openCV (2.4.9 or later) and boost IPC (1.59.0 or later).
+* To run this system, make sure that you have already installed FFMpeg, openCV (2.4.9 or later).
 * First, you should run the Tracking Manager for create the resource for the system.
 * ex: TrackingManager -t 2 -m 4, which "-t" means how many cameras will be used and "-m" the max number of targets in each single camera.
 * After running Tracking Manager, you can execute the AnalyzerTK for doing the tracking, and the parameters are defined below: